-For the pilot year of 2018, EBCE will only offer this option for service agreements on E19 and E20 rate schedules.
-Pilot program participants may not be net-energy metered (NEM) or standby accounts.
-Participation in the program is voluntary.
-EBCE reserves the right to limit participation to 100 service agreements for the pilot.
-Customers participating in the program may be on Bright Choice or Brilliant 100 service.
+EBCE will offer this option for service agreements on A10, E19 and E20 rate schedules in EBCE’s service area.
+Customers participating in the program may be on Bright Choice, Brilliant 100, or Renewable 100 service.

 How it Works

-EBCE will maintain the same incentive structure as PG&E: customers will receive a discount on monthly demand charges all summer in exchange for a surcharge on energy consumed during “super-peak” hours (2 p.m. to 6 p.m.) on up to 15 event days during the summer season (June 1 to October 31).
+EBCE will maintain the same incentive structure as PG&E: customers will receive a discount all summer (on monthly demand charges for E19 and E20 accounts; on demand charges and energy for A10 accounts) in exchange for a surcharge on energy consumed during “super-peak” hours (2 p.m. to 6 p.m.) on up to 15 event days during the summer season (May 1 to October 31).
 EBCE will employ a slightly different administrative approach due to billing limitations: with EBCE’s program, customers will be billed monthly at the standard EBCE rate for the applicable account rate schedule.
 Once a year, following the completion of the summer season, EBCE will evaluate the account’s summer electricity demand, and electricity consumed during event day super-peak hours.
 If the account curtailed its electricity demand to the point where the demand reduction credits are greater than the “super-peak” charges, EBCE will issue a credit for that net amount.

 Customers participating in this program will benefit from rate protection.
-At the end of the summer season, EBCE will calculate the discounts and surcharges for each customer enrolled in the pilot.
+At the end of the summer season, EBCE will calculate the discounts and surcharges for each customer enrolled.
 If the sum of all credits and surcharges is in the customer’s favor, EBCE will issue a credit to the customer.
 If the sum of all credits and surcharges is not in the customer’s favor, the customer will not receive any bill adjustments or be required to pay any additional charges.

 Noticing about Event Days

-The program will run during the summer season (June 1 to October 31), and up to 15 event days can be called during that time.
-EBCE will call the same event days as PG&E’s PDP program.
+The program will run during the summer season (May 1 to October 31), and up to 15 event days can be called during that time.
+EBCE will call event days independently of PG&E. Therefore, EBCE’s event days may not coincide with PG&E’s Peak Day Pricing program.
 EBCE will provide notice to participating customers via email or text message on the afternoon before an event day.
 If EBCE fails to notify customers before 4 p.m. the day prior to an event day, the day will not be treated by EBCE as an event day.
 Event day “super-peak” hours are 2 p.m. to 6 p.m.

 Discounts & Surcharges

-The discounts and surcharges are delineated in the table below.
-Customers’ summer monthly demand charges will be reduced by the kW credit amount in exchange for accruing the kWh surcharge during “super-peak” hours on event days, but the balancing of these credits and charges will be done in November with rate protection.
-The credits and charges shown are identical to those offered by PG&E for 2018.
+The discounts and surcharges are delineated in the tables below.
+The balancing of credits and charges will be done in November (with rate protection).
+The credits and charges shown are identical to those offered by PG&E for 2019.